img

 Anti-ICE agitators physically disrupted a Portland City Council meeting on Wednesday, resulting in four arrests.
 City officials described the incident as a "mini insurrection" in which protesters engaged in extreme acts of intimidation against councilors as they demanded the city revoke the building permit for the Immigration and Customs Enforcement (ICE) facility in South Portland.

 The disruption was organized on social media by the Antifa-affiliated group, "Revoke ICE Permit PDX."
-The meeting was shut down for 45 minutes while police officers removed demonstrators and made arrests.
-City councilors, the majority of whom are progressive Democrats, had to seek refuge.
+The meeting was shut down for 45 minutes while police officers removed demonstrators and apprehended unlawful subjects.
+City councilors, the majority of whom are progressive Democrats, were forced to flee the chambers to seek refuge.

 Demonstrators barged into the council meeting around 6 pm, shouting phrases such as "Revoke the permit" and "Do your job, city council."
-Several minutes later, agitators breached the chambers and climbed over tables to physically confront council members, video footage shows.
+Several minutes later, agitators breached the chambers and climbed over tables to physically confront council members sitting at the dias, video footage shows.

 "Tonight was horrible at Portland City Council," council member Loretta Smith wrote on Facebook.
 "It was like a mini insurrection.
 These protesters were not peaceful.
 A lady jumped over the testifying table and screamed in my face.
-I don't feel safe at council meetings.
-Mayor Wilson and Council President Dunphy has to act now to keep us safe."
+I don't feel safe at council meetings."

 Portland Police said in a press release that at least 26 officers were mobilized to clear agitators from the council chambers and the lobby.
 "Most people left when contacted by police officers, but four people continued to refuse to leave and were arrested.
 Some even linked arms and pushed against officers," PPB said, adding that this group has previously engaged in similar unlawful demonstrations at city hall.